 - Responding in manners that seem rehearsed or scripted

 - Lacking personal possessions

 A common misconception about human trafficking is that it does not happen in the United States.
-This is false, as the United States is ranked as one of the worst countries in the world for human trafficking.
+This is false, as the United States is ranked as one of the worst countries globally for human trafficking.
 It is estimated that 199,000 incidents occur within the United States every year.

 The Human Trafficking Hotline serves victims and survivors of human trafficking across the United States.
 The Hotline is available 24/7, 365 days a year, and in more than 200 languages.
 The confidential Hotline helps any person of any age, religion, race, language, gender identity, sexual orientation, or disability.
 To contact the Hotline to report a tip, seek services, or ask for help, dial 1-888-373-7888.
 Hearing and speech-impaired individuals should dial 711.
 You can also send an SMS text to 233-733 or start a live chat on their website.

 In 2019, the United States had 11,500 human trafficking cases reported.
 The most common type of trafficking was sex trafficking (8,248 reports), with the most common venues being illicit massage/spa businesses and pornography.